When will my phone get Android Oreo?

 Android Oreo is here -- or, at least, it will be soon.
 Google's new mobile operating system got its official name yesterday, meaning it's just a matter of time before it rolls out to your phone.

 How much time?
 That's the 64,000-cookie question.
 Perhaps unsurprisingly, Google-branded devices will be among the first in line.
-In fact, if you own a Google Nexus 5X, Nexus 6P, Nexus Player, Pixel, Pixel C or Pixel XL, you don't have to wait any longer: You can get the Android 8.0 beta right now by signing up for the Android Beta Program.
+In fact, if you own a Google Nexus 5X (£19.05 at uSwitch), Nexus 6P, Nexus Player, Pixel, Pixel C (£529.00 at Amazon.co.uk) or Pixel XL, you don't have to wait any longer: You can get the Android 8.0 beta right now by signing up for the Android Beta Program.

 Prefer to wait for the final, more stable, version of the OS?
 For now, the only timetable Google would commit to is "soon" -- whenever carrier testing is complete.